Awbmilne/Simple-YoutubeDL-GUI/README.md

 # Easy-YoutubeDL
-Easy Youtube-DL GUI with Autohotkey.
-Just download and run the AHK Script.
+Easy Youtube-DL GUI built with Autohotkey.
+Just download and run the `.exe`

 ## Install
 1. Make sure you have FFMPEG installed on your system